What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 Relationship between Setsubun and Oni

-Setsubun has a deep connection with ogres, which have long been feared in Japan.
-People in ancient times believed that ogres were beings that brought misfortune and misfortune.
-Oni were believed to appear in the direction of the Ushi-Tora (northeast), and since the Ushi-Tora falls in the middle of the night, the custom of bean-throwing at night is said to have been established.
+Setsubun has a deep relationship with demons, which have been feared in Japan since ancient times.
+People in ancient times believed that demons were beings that brought misfortune and misfortune.
+Oni are believed to appear in the direction of the Ushi-Tora (northeast), and since the Ushi-Tora falls in the middle of the night, the custom of throwing beans at night is said to have been established.

 The Meaning and Method of Mamemaki on Setsubun